 Investment properties are those that are used solely to earn rentals and/or for capital appreciation.
-The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods or is held for sale.
+The definition is not met if the property is used in any way to facilitate the delivery of services or production of goods or is held for sale (in the ordinary course of operations).